mk-5/gdx-fireapp/README.md

 ## Examples

-To see some examples please go to [examples wiki page](https://github.com/mk-5/gdx-fireapp/wiki/Examples).
+To see some examples, please go to [examples wiki page](https://github.com/mk-5/gdx-fireapp/wiki/Examples).

 &nbsp;